Analytics Maturity: The Roadmap to Transforming Your Business

 All of this contributes towards becoming a data-driven organization and supporting better business outcomes, such as optimizing marketing performance, improving customer experience and increasing competitive advantage.

 One of the first steps towards transforming your organization’s analytics maturity is identifying where you are at (i.e., your baseline).
 This will give you a clear picture of the areas where you excel and where there are opportunities to improve.

 While the concept of an analytics maturity model and assessment isn’t new, they’re typically narrowly focused on a specific platform or tool.
 Blast created its own Analytics Maturity Assessment with a broader focus on processes, technology usage, and resources

 This allows us to effectively measure the maturity of an analytics program across an organization, understand where it needs to go, and where to focus efforts in order to accelerate the analytics journey.

-- Laggard – Measure and report
+- Nascent – Measure and report

-- Follower – Discover and operationalize
+- Developing – Discover and operationalize

-- Leader – Optimize and differentiate
+- Proficient – Optimize and differentiate

-- Innovator – Innovate and breakaway
+- Advanced – Innovate and breakaway

 The assessment is administered across various departments and roles in order to get a comprehensive and unbiased view of where an organization stands in relation to its use of data.
 The value of the assessment is getting insight into how different departments view their maturity and understand their challenges.
 All of this feedback is valuable in building a more complete understanding of your maturity and informing how to move forward.